adam1brownell/adam1brownell.github.io/src/content/blog/start-why.md

 Why?

-Apparently “for fun” wasn’t a satisfactory answer.
-Nor was the more accurate answer “I want to talk about the brain and robots and data all the time.”
+Apparently "for fun" wasn't a satisfactory answer.
+Nor was the more accurate answer "I want to talk about the brain and robots and data all the time."
 I realized if I wanted to be successful in blogging, my reason for blogging had to go deeper than fun.

 Why did I start this blog?
 ## 1. To Sharpen the Saw